cleavr/cleaverdocs/content/documentation/dark-mode.md

 For example, Mac users can change the appearance under System Preferences > General.

-You can also togle between light and dark mode from the Preferences section which you can get to from your Avatar menu.
+You can also toggle between light and dark mode from the Preferences section which you can get to from your Avatar menu.